astroumd/lmtoy/docs/reduction_overview.md

        make index

 * DA team monitors what has been reduced
+  - re-run *dark* pipeline and see if parameters needs adjusting (mk_runs.py and comments.txt)

 * Archive ingestion.
 There are a  few unchecked items for the *yaml* file:
   - **qaGrade**  (see discussion below)
   - **publicDate**   - currently 2099-12-31
-  - **obsComment**   - currently None, usse shift-report? use comments.txt ?
+  - **obsComment**   - currently None, use shift-report? use comments.txt ?

 ## Grading a project (email from Lee)